Bharath779/Ansible/Day02/passwordless auth.md

                                                2. Password
 and also Ansible should be installed in Host Server(Control Node)

+# to make passwordless auth we need to use ssh-keygen
+# commands
+1. ssh-keygen in control-node server
+2. copy public key of control-node
+3. ssh-keygen in manage-node server
+4. paste public key in authorized folder of manage node

 ssh-copy-id -f "-o IdentityFile <PATH TO PEM FILE>" ubuntu@<INSTANCE-PUBLIC-IP>